Notice of disposal freeze

 - records of disciplinary action or other performance issues which are held on personnel files;

-- claims or compensation for invalidity for work (including Comcare records);
+- claims or compensation for invalidity for work (including Comcare records); and

 - deductions from salary for private superannuation policies.